 Another common cause is equipment failure and poor truck maintenance.
-Trucking companies expect their drivers to cover thousands of miles each week; if the trucks are not properly maintained, the truck may malfunction and cause an accident.
+Trucking companies expect their drivers to cover thousands of miles each week.
+If commercial vehicles are not properly maintained, the truck may malfunction and cause an accident.

 What Should You Do After a Truck Accident?

 The police will also join to take notes, photos, and witness testimony at the scene to later file a police report.
-If you are able, you should also take photos and videos at and around the scene and take notes about your perception of the events that occurred.
+If you can, you should also take photos and videos at and around the scene and take notes about your perception of the events.

 Who Is Responsible for a Truck Accident?

-This can also affect the amount of compensation you receive if you were less than 50% responsible.
+This can also affect your compensation if you are less than 50% responsible.
 For example, if a judge rules that your actions were irresponsible enough to warrant 20% of the blame, you would receive 20% less compensation than you would if you had no blame.

 Types of Compensation You Can Receive After a Truck Accident

-Truck accident victims often have a long road to recovery due to their injuries, which results in mountains of medical bills in no time at all.
+Trucking accident victims often have a long road to recovery due to their severe injuries, resulting in mountains of medical bills in no time.
 Medical care damages help to cover the cost of seeing doctors, staying in the hospital, undergoing surgery, and more.

 Pain and Suffering